violeta8/Programming-Paradigms/README.md

 2. `cm/1` compiles all the Erlang source code files, but does not load them.

+You will find these two utility functions useful especially whilst working on your assignment.
-To compile and load the Erlang files in one step, you can type the following on the Erlang shell:
+To compile and load the Erlang modules in one step, you can type the following on the Erlang shell:

 ```
 > cm(), lm().